Skip to content

 • The supervisor should be prepared to address any emergency work that arises.

-6. Measure Performance With Schedule Compliance
+6. Measure Performance with Schedule Compliance

 • Schedule compliance measures how well your organization followed the weekly schedule of jobs scheduled and jobs started.